 \end{example}

-In the next example, we show that the matrix-valued left and right transmission coefficients associated with \eqref{1.26} in general are not equal to each other.
-On the other hand, in this example we are in the case where the coefficient matrix $a(n)$ is selfadjoint and hence Theorem~\ref{theorem3.6} applies.
-Thus, in the example, although the left and right transmission coefficients are in general unequal, their determinants are equal to each other.
+In the next example, we show that the matrix-valued left and right transmission coefficients associated with \eqref{2.17} in general are not equal to each other.
+On the other hand, in this example we are in the case where the coefficient matrix $a(n)$ is selfadjoint and hence Theorem~\ref{theorem4.6} applies.
+Thus, in the example, although the left and right transmission coefficients are unequal, their determinants are equal to each other.
 To illustrate our findings in a clear way, we use the special case of \eqref{2.17} corresponding to the matrix Schr\"odinger equation on the full-line lattice with the nonhomogeneity is concentrated at two consecutive lattice points.

-\begin{example} \normalfont When the coefficients in \eqref{1.26} are chosen as in \eqref{5.28}, where the $q\times q$ matrix $V(n)$ is the zero matrix for $n\ne m$ and is nonzero only when $n=m$ for a fixed integer $m,$ from \eqref{5.31} we conclude that the $q\times q$ matrix-valued left and right transmission coefficients are equal to each other.
+\begin{example} \normalfont When the coefficients in \eqref{2.17} are chosen as in \eqref{6.28}, where the $q\times q$ matrix $V(n)$ is the zero matrix for $n\ne m$ and is nonzero only when $n=m$ for a fixed integer $m,$ from \eqref{6.31} we conclude that the $q\times q$ matrix-valued left and right transmission coefficients are equal to each other.
 However, the case where the nonhomogeneity is concentrated at one point is really a special case.
 In order to illustrate that in general we have $T_{\rm{l}}(z)\not\equiv T_{\rm{r}}(z),$ let us consider the case where the nonhomogeneity is concentrated on two consecutive lattice points.
-For this, let us use the partitioning given in \eqref{4.1} and \eqref{4.2} with $m=0,$ and let us use \eqref{4.3} and \eqref{4.4} in the respective special cases given by
+For this, let us use the partitioning given in \eqref{5.1} and \eqref{5.2} with $m=0,$ and let us use \eqref{5.3} and \eqref{5.4} in the respective special cases given by

-The transition matrices $\Lambda_1(z)$ and $\Lambda_2(z)$ appearing in \eqref{4.12} and \eqref{4.13}, respectively, are obtained with the help of \eqref{5.33} as
+The transition matrices $\Lambda_1(z)$ and $\Lambda_2(z)$ appearing in \eqref{5.12} and \eqref{5.13}, respectively, are obtained with the help of \eqref{6.33} as